 What Is Charcoal Toothpaste?

 Charcoal toothpaste is toothpaste, or tooth powder, containing activated charcoal.
 Keep in mind that activated charcoal is different from your standard charcoal, like the charcoal bricks you might use to start your grill.
 Activated charcoal is made by burning certain high-carbon materials and then heating them in incredibly high heat—between 1,100 and 1,600 ℉—to activate it.
 The charcoal is then washed and dried, creating a fine-grained, absorbent product suitable for medical use.
+If it does have medical uses, are there activated charcoal toothpaste benefits?

-Charcoal has been used for centuries around the world to absorb poisons, treat stomach problems, and, yes, to clean teeth.
+Charcoal has been used for centuries around the world to absorb poisons, treat stomach problems, and, yes, clean teeth.
 Activated charcoal is still used in medical settings to help absorb certain ingested poisons or substances, but other uses should be carefully considered.
 Recently, charcoal use has become popular in cosmetic products once again—particularly in those that are advertised as “natural.”
 Activated charcoal toothpaste products have shown up everywhere, on the shelves, in targeted ads, and all over social media.
 Most charcoal toothpastes are generally touted as whitening, but there’s more to charcoal toothpaste than meets the eye.

 The History of Charcoal Toothpaste